-Loading and unloading - we look for dryers with a large door that requires little strength to open and close, using either a handle, push catch or press button, and which doesn’t swing shut during loading.
+Loading and unloading We look for dryers with a large door that requires little strength to open and close, using either a handle, push catch or press button, and which doesn’t swing shut during loading.

-Control panel - we look for buttons and dials that are clearly marked with self-explanatory captions nearby, are well spaced and have different shapes for different groups of functions.
+Control panel We look for buttons and dials that are clearly marked with self-explanatory captions nearby, are well spaced and have different shapes for different groups of functions.
 They should protrude from the instruction panel and be easy to grip, and require little force or one-handed and simple actions to activate.

 Here is how the scores are broken down for condenser and heat-pump tumble dryers:

-- Energy consumption 20%
+- 10% energy consumption

-- Ease of use and noise 22.5%
+- 10% ease of use

-- Ease of use and noise 25%
+- 11.1% ease of use